-In the process which has been described above, the blood has been diluted to thirty times its volume, and this is the best dilution to use for diagnostic purposes.
+been diluted to thirty times its volume, and this is the best dilution to use for diagnostic purposes.
 But the reaction is given earlier if a lesser dilution (one in ten) is used, though there is then a greater chance of fallacy.

 Sometimes the reaction takes place almost as soon as the serum is added.
 At other times it is delayed, and for these it is necessary to fix a time limit.
-With a dilution of 1 in 30, one hour is a safe time-limit to adopt, and if the reaction takes place after this the result should be looked upon with great suspicion, and the test reapplied after a day or two.
+With a dilution of I in 30, one hour is a safe time-limit to adopt, and if the reaction takes place after this the result should be looked upon with great suspicion, and the test reapplied after a day or two.